NAICNO/Jobanalyzer/code/sonard/README.md

 There is some documentation about how to use this in [the sonalyze manual](../sonalyze/MANUAL.md), look for the section "CRUDE, HIGH-LEVEL PROFILING".

-Additionally, an email sent to a colleague:
+Additionally, an email sent to a colleague, slightly updated:

 De verktøyene vi har er bygget rundt en sampler (sonar, opprinnelig fra Radovan Bast ved UiT) og en analysepakke (jobanalyzer, fra NAIC).
 Normalt kjøres sonar via cron eller systemd på hver node ca